Move a Chest Freezer: 6 Steps for Safe Relocation

 5. Unloading and Positioning at the New Location

 Upon arrival, carefully reverse the loading process.
 Use the ramp for unloading if available, guiding the dolly down slowly.
 Once off the vehicle, wheel the freezer to its final destination.
-As you maneuver it indoors, remember to take wide turns and be mindful of doorways and furniture.
+As you maneuver it indoors, take wide turns and be mindful of doorways and furniture.
 Carefully remove the freezer from the dolly, using proper lifting techniques, and gently place it in its permanent spot.

 6. Settling Time Before Powering On